 The type of apples you're baking with determines the amount of sugar to use in your filling.
-Since Granny Smiths are more tart than Golden Delicious apples, for example, you'll want to use an additional 1/4 cup of sugar.
+Because Granny Smiths are more tart than Golden Delicious apples, for example, you'll want to use an additional 1/4 cup of sugar.

 Fruit pies are done when the crust is golden brown and the filling is bubbly.
 As an extra test, gently pierce a knife through the crust into an apple slice or two -- the fruit should be tender.